xuzhi2021/ChatGPTUITestRepair/README.md

 2. Use the Ajc compiler for the "Extraction" Java project to run the test cases

-3. Download a Chrome driver with the same version as your local Chrome browser.
+3. Download a ChromeDriver with the same version as your local Chrome browser.
 Put the driver into the folder Extraction/WebUIAutoRepair/driver.
 Specify the version in Extraction/WebUIAutoRepair/src/main/resources/config.properties(e.g., chrome_version=119)

 How to run: